Autodidac/CppVoxelEngine/README.md

 Building the Projects (with WIN32)

-Build the DLLibrary and Example EXE
+Build the Dynamic Link Library and Executable Binary Example
 ---

 Download the zip and extract it, into a new solution containing a DLL and EXE projects (one each)